hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 ####Setting up the OSD Node

-Perform the following steps to create an OSD and add it to cluster and CRUSH map:
+To create an OSD and add it to cluster and CRUSH map perform the following steps.

-1. Log in to OSD host as root user.
-Connect to the OSD node.
+1. Log into the OSD host as root.
+Connect to the OSD node by entering:

 		ssh [node-name]

-2. Create the OSD and note down the OSD number.
+2. Create the OSD by entering:

 		ceph osd create

+ 	Note the OSD number.

- 	For multiple physical drives, execute  `ceph OSD create` command the as many times as the  number of OSD's.
+	For multiple physical drives, execute  `ceph OSD create` command the as many times as the  number of OSDs.

-3. Consider the output of the OSD number from the above step and create a default directory by executing the following command:
+3. Consider the output of the OSD number from the previous step and create a default directory by executing entering:

 		mkdir /var/lib/ceph/osd/ceph-{osd-number}